 - How much do books and course materials cost?

 - Do I need spending money?

-- Are there places to dine on campus for commuter students?
+- Are there places to dine on campus?

 - Do I need to add money to my student Flex/Dining Dollars account?

 - Can I be a commuter student if I don't live in New York City?

 - Do you offer on-campus housing?

 - What are you looking for in an applicant?

 - May I still be in the program if I am already a senior in high school?